Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 #### Missing dbt LSP features

-If you are not seeing dbt LSP features in your editor, first consult the general troubleshooting steps above.
-If you have confirmed that the dbt extension is installed correctly, but you still do not see dbt Language Server features (for example, autocomplete, go-to-definition, hover text):
+If you receive a `no active LSP for this workspace` error message or aren't seeing [dbt Language Server (LSP)](https://docs.getdbt.com/blog/dbt-fusion-engine-components#the-dbt-vs-code-extension-and-language-server) features in your editor (like autocomplete, go-to-definition, or hover text), start by first following the general [troubleshooting steps](#troubleshooting) mentioned earlier.

+If you've confirmed the dbt extension is installed correctly but don't see LSP features, try the following:
- - Check the version of your dbt extension on the extensions page in your editor.
-Ensure that you are using the latest available version of the dbt extension.
+1. Check extension version &mdash; Ensure that you're using the latest available version of the dbt extension:
+    - Opening the Extensions page in your editor, or
+    - Going to the **Output** tab and looking for the version number.
+2. Reinstall the LSP &mdash; If the version is correct, reinstall the LSP:
+   - Open the Command Palette: Command + Shift + P (macOS) or Ctrl + Shift + P (Windows/Linux),
- - Try reinstalling the dbt Language Server by pressing `cmd+shift+P` (macOS) or `ctrl+shift+P` (Windows/Linux) and selecting the `dbt: Reinstall dbt LSP` command.
+   - Paste `dbt: Reinstall dbt LSP`  and enter.

+This command downloads the LSP and re-activates the extension to resolve the error.

 #### Unsupported dbt version